Collider phenomenology of new neutral scalars in a flavoured multi-Higgs model: LHC phenomenology of BSM scalars

 Combining this information, the proposed topology is shown in Fig.~\ref{fig:H3_singleproduction}.
 As one can notice, this results in a rich final state featuring four jets originating from quarks, one muon and a neutrino which acts as missing transverse energy (MET) in the detector.
 Besides, note that three of the new scalars contribute in the internal propagators as virtual states within the same topology, thus, opening up a new possibility to constrain the charged, the CP-even and the CP-odd sectors with a single process.

 In order to ensure that $H_3$ and $H^\pm $ are produced on-shell, one requires the following mass hierarchy

 For the benchmark scenario H2, the condition \eqref{eq:mass_hierachy} is satisfied, with $M_{H^+} = 448.52~\mathrm{GeV}$ and $M_{A_2} = 188.01~\mathrm{GeV}$.
-The main irreducible backgrounds for this process include the di-boson and $t\bar{t}$ production processes as well as those with $W+\mathrm{jets}$ final states.
+Based on the ATLAS analysis \cite{ATLAS:2018pvw}, for this type of topology, the main backgrounds include $t\bar{t}+$jets, $V+$jets (with $V = W,\mathrm{Z^0}$) and single top production.
+An additional sizeable contribution from fakes (events with either jet or photon that are mistagged as a lepton) and non-prompt leptons (leptons that originate from decays from the hadronized quarks in the jets) is also relevant.
 For the benchmark H5, the neutral scalar would decay into a pair of charged Higgs bosons.
 However, based on the available branching ratios, the dominant decays would proceed into a $c \bar{s}$ pair, with $\mathrm{BR}(H^+ \rightarrow c \bar{s}) = 92.8\%$, resulting in an undesirable fully hadronic final state.